owncloud/ocis/docs/ocis/adr/0011-global-url-format.md

 ### Application URLs

-Applications are a key technoly enabled  for web user and we want our users to be engaged in a rich experience by using a vast array of applications inside the OCIS platform, not limiting the usage to just uploading and downloading files.
+Applications are a key technology enables for users and we want users to be fully engaged in a rich experience by using a vast array of applications inside the OCIS platform, not limiting the usage to just uploading and downloading files.
 Therefore, we believe application URLs should be a fundamental design choice alongside the files application routes, providing (and enforcing) application developers to follow guidelines for url routing.

 In general, urls should be of the type: